csylos/ucrm-ros-pac-man/README.md

 This is a RouterOS packet manager for the Ubiquiti CRM using the RouterOS API PHP Class by Denis Basta with a lot of custom PHP code.
 Please feel free to use this to your heart's content.
 Just please reference me if you change it instead of claiming it as your own.

 # NOTE: Your RouterOS Packet Manager must have API port 8728 enabled in IP>Services.
 If it's not port 8728, the plugin will error out.
+Also, bridge your interfaces that go to your WAN and to your network.
+Then, set the bridge to use IP Firewall Filter.

 # Files Included